tvirolai/clj-isbn/README.md

 ; "7"
 ```

-If the conversion, hyphenation or checksum calculation functions are fed an invalid value, a nil value is returned.
+If the conversion, hyphenation or checksum calculation functions are fed an invalid value, nil value is returned.

 ```clojure
 (isbn/publisher-zone "9783799591232")